 Workers are free to leave their job, in line with verbal or written agreements.

-The intent is to ensure workers are freely and fairly employed and that they are free to leave their jobs - in all circumstances - in line with their verbal or written agreements (i.e., notice period).
+The intent is for the Producer to have systems in place to ensure workers are freely and fairly employed and that they are free to leave their jobs in line with their verbal or written agreements (i.e., notice period) and without unlawful restrictions imposed by the employer.